percona/pmm/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/52970fb0-4de9-4b89-ab41-bd1cf83564b4/deploy-status)](https://app.netlify.com/sites/pmm-doc/deploys)

-[Percona Monitoring and Management (PMM)](https://www.percona.com/software/database-tools/percona-monitoring-and-management) is a database monitoring solution that is free and open-source.
+[Percona Monitoring and Management] (PMM) is a database monitoring solution that is free and open-source.

-This repo holds the source files for the PMM technical documentation published at <https://www.percona.com/doc/percona-monitoring-and-management/>.
+This repo holds the source files for the official [PMM technical documentation].

 To contribute to that documentation, you can:

-- **report a general problem** -- open an [Issue in this repo](https://github.com/percona/pmm-doc/issues/new?title=PMM%20doc%20issue&body=Please%20describe%20the%20issue%20here) or use [Percona's Jira](https://jira.percona.com/browse/PMM).
+- **report a general problem** -- open an [Issue in this repo](https://github.com/percona/pmm-doc/issues/new?title=PMM%20doc%20issue&body=Please%20describe%20the%20issue%20here) or use [Jira].

 - **report a problem on a page** -- every page of our documentation has a link, *Report a problem with this page*, a shortcut to this repo's *Issues*.
 (The link pre-fills the issue's subject so we know what page you're on.)
 Click it, explain it, and we'll fix it.